 Imagine a four star dining experience in less than 10 minutes per day.

-When I go to the trouble of making bread like this challah recipe, I want to make sure my efforts don’t go to waste.
+When I go to the trouble of making bread like easy 6-strand challah , I want to make sure my efforts don’t go to waste.
 You could definitely buy challah, but if you decide to make it from scratch, at least your hard work will pay off for days.

 If you want to impress the socks off someone in your life, make this french toast for them.
 I’m talking, anniversaries, birthdays, Christmas morning, Valentine’s day, or just to say “I really love you.”